Effective as of February 28, 2020

 - The email address that you type in when you log in for the first time.
 This is so we can inform you of security alerts and other important notices as well as provide information and marketing materials to you about our services.

-- The names of any Github repositories you have installed the Merge Freeze app on.
+- The names of any Github accounts and repositories you have installed the Merge Freeze app on.
 This is so we can inform you of what repositories you have installed the app on in our web control panel.

 - The branch names that you type in when setting up a new freezable branch.
 This is so we know which branch to freeze/unfreeze.